argodev/studies/ot_survey/OT_Class_10_Manuscript.md

 So if you’re one who puzzles over God’s wrath and the idea of hell, let me assure you on the testimony of passages like this: God’s wrath is real.
 He has a capacity for wrath and is committed to responding to our sin in wrath.
 How much does God hate sin?
 Jesus’ death shows the extent to which God was willing to go in order to deal with it.

 As a result, we should take the warnings in the Bible _very_ seriously.
 This was a _real_ judgment Israel endured, and so will ours.
 No one should be complacent in their religion.
-And one stern warnings in the Bible are one of God’s gracious means to preserve our faith.
+The stern warnings in the Bible are one of God’s gracious means to preserve our faith.
 Read Micah as a warning not to play fast and loose with sin.
 It will enslave us.
 And it is deadly.

 [Take Questions]